alankarartist/alguiloop/README.md

 The AlGUILoop supports Python 3.6 and above.

 ## Usage
-There are following examples to use while and for loops alongside without obstructing the GUI using AlGUILoop:-
+There are following examples to use while and for loops alongside without obstructing the GUI using AlGUILoop :-
 ```
 """
 This script uses a while loop that lets to toggle switch while the GUI(tkinter) is still responsive.